Free Trial

 Is WEBs Defined Volatility SPY ETF's short interest increasing or decreasing?

-WEBs Defined Volatility SPY ETF saw a drop in short interest during the month of August.
-As of August 31st, there was short interest totaling 7,700 shares, a drop of 2.5% from the previous total of 7,900 shares.
+WEBs Defined Volatility SPY ETF saw a decline in short interest in September.
+As of September 15th, there was short interest totaling 7,000 shares, a decline of 9.1% from the previous total of 7,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does WEBs Defined Volatility SPY ETF's short interest compare to its competitors?